What is Alfuzosin?

 Alfuzosin is a drug that requires a prescription.
-It comes in the form of an oral extended-release tablet.
-It is available as a brand name drug called Uroxatral.
-It is used to treat the signs and symptoms of benign prostate enlargement (benign prostatic hyperplasia or BPH).
-Benign prostate enlargement is a condition that can affect men as they grow older.
-The medication is used in the relaxation of the prostate muscles and the opening of the bladder.
-This can assist in improving urine flow or alleviating symptoms.
+It comes in oral extended-release tablet form under the brand name Uroxatral.
+It is used to treat the signs and symptoms of benign prostate enlargement (benign prostatic hyperplasia or BPH) by relaxing prostate muscles and facilitating bladder opening.

 Some of the common side effects of alfuzosin are: